The Rocketeer March 12, 2018

 1 Hr., 48 Mins.

 ver noticed how almost none of the superhero movies of the 1990s made any sort of lasting impression?
-Aside from the earlier, Tim Burton-helmed Batman movies or the steampunk classic The Crow (1994), the pores of the superhero zeitgeist of the era were mostly clogged by forgotten-about pictures like Darkman (1990), The Shadow (1994), and The Phantom (1996).
+Aside from the earlier, Tim Burton-helmed Batman movies or the steampunk classic The Crow (1994), the pores of the superhero zeitgeist of the era were mostly clogged by forgotten-about, comic strip-inflected movies like Darkman (1990), The Shadow (1994), and The Phantom (1996).

 Of all the ‘90s superhero movies, often overlooked is Joe Johnston’s The Rocketeer (1991), an adaptation of all the misadventures taken on by the WWII-era serial star of the same name.
-Fortunately, its fading into obscurity has nothing to do with shoddy quality or run-of-the-mill actioner theatrics; I think that can instead be blamed on the fact that it’s a jaunty, handsome summer blockbuster that isn't much more than a ravishing slice of diversion, or that it’s propelled by a conventionally handsome leading man I had to look up on Wikipedia.
+Fortunately, its fading into obscurity has nothing to do with shoddy quality; I think that can instead be blamed on the fact that it’s a jaunty, handsome summer blockbuster that isn't much more than a ravishing slice of diversion, or that it’s propelled by an almost too-conventionally handsome and mannered leading man I'd never heard of.

-Since we’re living in a decade where superhero movies so frequently also happen to be period movies – from Captain America: The First Avenger (2011) to last year’s Wonder Woman – I’d like to think of The Rocketeer as something of an O.G. in that hyper-specific subgenre.
-It was waxing Hollywood Golden Age nostalgia against a pulp backdrop long before it became so cinematically omnipresent.
-And it does a terrific job of that, capitalizing on what made Dick Tracy such a novelty in the first place.
+Since we’re living in a decade where superhero movies frequently also happen to be period movies – from Captain America: The First Avenger (2011) to last year’s Wonder Woman – I’d like to think of The Rocketeer as something of an O.G. in that hyper-specific mode.
+It was waxing Hollywood Golden Age nostalgia against a pulp backdrop long before it became so cinematically omnipresent, terrifically capitalizing on what made Dick Tracy a novelty in the first place.

 Set in a lushly photographed 1938 Los Angeles, the movie stars Billy Campbell as Cliff, a stunt pilot who becomes ensnared in danger and intrigue after he inadvertently becomes the possessor of a mysterious rocket pack.
 The contraption, which enables him to fly about the afternoon skies with Superman’s same brand of liveliness, is seemingly dreamt up by his right-hand man Peevy (Alan Arkin).
 It’s assumed that its appearing out of nowhere is some sort of happenstantial miracle.

-Elsewhere, The Rocketeer might be a dated snooze.
-But what we’re given is affable and swanky, a throwback to the times when audiences flocked to their local cinemas to watch their favorite preternaturally talented crime fighters protect a patriotic United States in serial format.
-This isn’t the kind of movie that digs itself a burial plot in your brain and refuses to leave, no – the stakes are too nonexistent and the stars are too orthodox.
-It is, rather, the sort you watch after dining alfresco with some close pals on a 75-degree June evening, aiming to be easy and pleasurable.
-And it delivers.
-It was that way in 1991, and it certainly is in our cynical 2018.
+This affable and swankily produced thriller is an enjoyable throwback to the times when audiences flocked to their local cinemas to watch their favorite preternaturally talented crime fighters protect a patriotic United States in serial format.
+This isn’t the kind of movie that digs itself a burial plot in your brain and refuses to leave – the stakes are too nonexistent and the stars are too orthodox.
+Instead, it's the sort you watch after dining alfresco with some close pals on a 75-degree June evening, aiming to be easy and pleasurable.
+It delivered in 1991, and still does now.
 B